In the previous chapter we used

 year, which is actually a reserved word in PostgreSQL.
 If used in certain SQL statements, depending on the context, this identifier would cause an error.

-Generally it's best to try and avoid naming columns the same as keywords afor this very reason.
-If it's unavoidable however, you can double quote the identifier in your statement, like so
+Generally it's best to try and avoid naming columns the same as keywords for this very reason.
+If it's unavoidable however, you can double quote the identifier in your statement:

 "year".
 PostgreSQL then knows to treat it specifically as an identifier rather than as a keyword.

-WHERE to filter results.
+WHERE clause to filter results.
 Another clause that you might use in a

 SELECT query is the